OliverD2000/OSMC-Control-Panel/README.md

 ## Optional possibilities

 If you want to go one step further you can now try to write a script for controlling the OSMC menu with buttons.
-In the abstract you only have to do change the 'xbmc-send' command.
+In the abstract you only have to change the 'xbmc-send' command.
 But that's something I didn't try yet.